Huegoxaga/notes/cloud-services/aws.md

     }
   }
   ```
-  - `HtmlPart` - It neens a escaped json string.
+  - `HtmlPart` - It takes a escaped json string.
 [Click here](https://www.freeformatter.com/json-escape.html) to use the json escape tool to convert it to string.
   - run `aws ses create-template --cli-input-json fileb://<filePath> --region <regionCode> --profile <profileName>` to create the template.
   - run `aws ses update-template --cli-input-json fileb://<filePath> --region <regionCode> --profile <profileName>` to update the template.
 - Use other SDK to send the email using html template or plain text.